grz0zrg/fsynth/documentation/mk/docs/settings.md

 - Hide/Show the polyphony infos for per output channels in the informations bar

-Show slices bar
+Show slices

-- Hide/Show slices vertical bar
+- Hide/Show slices, can be useful for visuals, this settings is not saved

+Quickstart startup

+- Enable/Disable quickstart startup dialog on launch

 Show line numbers